ietf-wg-asdf/SDF/sdf.md

 The term "byte" is used in its now-customary sense as a synonym for "octet".

+Regular expressions that are used in the text as a "pattern" for some string are interpreted as per {{-iregexp}}.
+(Note that a form of regular expressions is also used as values of the quality `pattern`; see {{type-string}}.)

 Conventions:

 - The singular form is chosen as the preferred one for the keywords defined here.